tzhengtek/Workshop-SpringBoot-BackEnd/README.md

 All of creation of folder will be in the path 'src/main/java/fr/workshop/TodoBackend' For every Controller you will create, use Postman to test if everything is functionnal !

+Before starting the workshop, do not forget to launch the .sql file that will setup the database for you !

 ## Exercice 1
 Create a DTO folder that will contain all of your 'Data Transfer Object' You have to implement a DTO class for a UserCreation (search how is it configure) that will be used to communicate between the front and the back-end.